WRITING + CONTENT CREATION

 Since then, I've taken several online courses to help benefit my role as a creative business owner.
 Some have directly helped my bottom line and others have been more focused on stretching myself creatively.
 I think both are important.

-I've compiled a large amount of stories, resources and opportunities to leverage a college education after diplomas are handed out in a recently published e-book.
-You can find that book and my other book projects here.
+I've compiled a large amount of stories, resources and opportunities to leverage a college education after diplomas are handed out in a multimedia e-book.

 Did you really meet your husband online?